ewelot/airtools/doc/manual-en.md

     geographic location
   - “Who are you”: Fill in your (full) name, a computer name, username and user password.
-Note that choosing “xubuntu” for the name of the virtual computer is allowed, despite the given warning message
+Note that choosing “xubuntu” for the name of the virtual computer is allowed, despite the given warning message.
+You might toggle the “Log in automatically” radio button for the sake of convenience.

-You might find it convenient to be logged in automatically after booting the Linux virtual machine.

 Continue the installation process which will take a few minutes to complete.
 Finally you are asked to restart the (virtual) computer.
 This